Last Updated: August 7, 2025

 Mobile devices are susceptible to various cyber-attacks.
 Criminals can access your personally identifiable information, banking details, messages, and photos if your phone is hacked.

 This article explains what phone hacking is, how to know if your device was hacked, and which tactics cybercriminals use.
-I also share how to get rid of hackers on your phone and how to improve your smartphone’s security.
+I also share how to protect your phone from hackers and how to improve your smartphone’s security.

 What Is Phone Hacking?